 I don’t know anything about your personality, but if I were to guess Myers-Briggs Personality Type you were, I would guess ISFJ.
 Why?
-Not just because you’re watching a video about the ISFJ type!
+Not because you’re reading about the ISFJ type!
 ISFJ is the most common personality type out there, especially among women.
 Experts aren’t really sure why ISFJ is so common, but it is!
 Most likely, you have a friend or family member who is an ISFJ.

 First, we’ll break down what each of these letters mean.

 I is for introvert (as opposed to extrovert.)
 An introvert is more likely to be focused on their internal thoughts and feelings, rather than outside stimulation.
 There is a misconception about introverts: that they are shy, quiet, and reserved.
 Not always.
 Think of being an introvert as someone who gains more energy from reflecting on their own feelings than by surrounding themselves with other people and external stimulants.
 They have to be alone to “recharge.”